 Alex Cotter has worked hard all her life at daydreaming, while making a living from words: from bookselling at W.H.Smith and publicising The Booker Prize to copywriting and teaching creative writing.
 Alex lives near Bath in an ancient house, with cobwebs, creaky floorboards, one husband, two children, and a revolutionary cat called Trotsky.

-The House on the Edge (Nosy Crow Books)
+The Mermaid Call (Nosy Crow Books)

 Q&A with Alex Cotter

 1. How did you start writing for children?

 I've been writing stories since I could read, but it wasn't until my late twenties that I began the long (very long), twisty journey of submitting.
 I had two YAs published some years ago, but The House on the Edge was my debut MG novel.
 And now my second MG is … The Mermaid Call!

 It's about Vivien who lives in Lake Splendour, a village that profits from its legendary Lake Mermaid and honours two lost girls who claimed to have called the mermaid a century ago.
 Convinced she's never going to win the much-celebrated Mermaid Crown, and reeling from her absent mum's rejection, Vivien develops a new friendship with enigmatic Alice who leads them on a dangerous quest to call the Lake Mermaid.

 It combines a mythical story from the past with the pressures to be pretty and belong and takes a look at what it takes to make a difference and be yourself.